 Here are some frequently asked questions about National Napping Day.

 When is National Napping Day?

 National Napping Day is celebrated every year on the day after Daylight Savings Time ends.
-This year, National Napping Day falls on Monday, March 15, 2021.
+The next National Napping Day falls on Monday, March 13, 2023.

 How do I celebrate National Napping Day?